 At the end of the session we want to see the client light up, and speak with full congruence about the goal.
 Anchor this state in a way that makes it easy to communicate and remember.
 This outcome vision will guide and align the team throughout the project.
 Make sure the goal is visibly placed and fully [really fully] understood by all of the team.

-We are curious to learn how these questions worked for you and if you have discovered new ones while coaching a client or friend.
+We hope this helps you start off your project from the right place and develop your next amazing service!
+We are curious to learn how these questions worked for you or if you found a different approach.
 Please send a note to firstname.lastname@example.org